Krishnaveni2025/LED_BRIGHTNESS_CY8CKIT-149_PSOC4100S_Plus_Prototyping_Kit/README.md

 # LED_BRIGHTNESS_CY8CKIT-149_PSOC4100S_Plus_Prototyping_Kit

-Krishnaveni, this is already a **strong and complete README**, and it reflects your bare‑metal understanding beautifully.
-If your intention is to **polish it for GitHub**, I can help you turn this into a clean, professional, well‑formatted README.md that looks like something a firmware engineer would proudly showcase.

-Here is a refined, GitHub‑ready version with structure, clarity, and formatting:

----

 # LED Brightness Control on CY8CKIT‑149 (PSoC 4100S Plus)

 This project demonstrates how to control the brightness of an LED using **Pulse Width Modulation (PWM)** on the **CY8CKIT‑149 PSoC 4100S Plus Prototyping Kit**.